prankreddy/Portfolio/README.md

 # MyPortfolio

-# Constains My Intro,Resume And Projects i made
+# Contains My Introduction,Resume And Projects i have made.

+# Feel free to Connect to me